bkushigian/bkushigian.github.io/_posts/2020-11-06-testing-serialization-with-clojure.markdown

 explicitly (I made some early design decisions based on only having a single return statement in a method, and I'm going to update that soon---updating the testing infra doesn't make sense here, since it will only be around for a short amount of time).
+Further, the way returns are handled is simply to record the resulting PEG (if any) in the returned expression, and copy heap info in a `(method-root PEG HEAP)` node.
+This is very simple and doesn't exercise any new machinery that isn't already exercised elsewhere in the method, so any bugs that show up should be immediately obvious.
+Anyway, this will be fixed at some point soon, but it isn't pressing.

-The above should be transformed into a program that runs tests, something like:
+The above `expected` decorations should be transformed into a program that runs tests, something like:

 ```clojure
 (t/testing "foo(int,int)"